CFLAT-AUT/Mahara-GroupImageDisplay/README.md

 This plugin can be added to the group homepage as a block by the group administrators.
 Once added, it displays all the shared pages using image icons.
 There is a mouse hover effect for each of the image icons.
 It brings up a menu, which provides links to the page itself, the full-size image that is used on the page and the author’s profile page.

-This plugin provides a visually attractive view, compared to the original text based page list.
+It provides a visually attractive view, compared to the original text based page list.
 It is based on the functionality of the [Browse Pages plugin](https://github.com/CLTAD/mahara-browse) that is developed by Mike Kelly for the University of the Arts London's Mahara site Workflow.

 ### Requirement